-- (a) A medical certificate will be issued to any person who meets the medical requirements prescribed in this Subpart, based on medical examination and evaluation of the applicant's history and condition. - (i) The issue of the Class 1 medical certificate may be specifically delegated to an DAME as specified in 2.13.1.3 (b)(2) - (ii) The issue of Class 2 and 3 medical certificates may be delegated to any authorised DAME as specified in 2.13.1.3(b)(1) - (b) Each person to be issued a medical certificate shall undergo a medical examination based on the physical and mental requirements contained in this Subpart. - (4) Any person who does not meet the medical requirements of this Subpart may apply for the discretionary issuance of a certificate under 2.13.1.3 - (5) Validity: - (a) The validity period of the medical certificate shall be: - (i) Class 1 12 months; - (ii) Class 2 24 months - (iii) Class 3 24 months. - (b) Based on the age of the applicant on the date of the medical assessment, the period of validity shall be reduced to- - 6 months, following their 60th birthday, for airline transport and commercial pilots exercising privileges in multi-crew commercial air transport carrying passengers; - (ii) 6 months, following their 40th birthday, for airline transport and commercial pilots exercising privileges in single-crew commercial air transport carrying passengers; - (iii) 6 months, following their 60th birthday, for airline transport and commercial pilots continuing to exercise privileges in general aviation; - (iv) 12 months, following their 50th birthday, for private pilots and Air Traffic Controllers. - (v) As of 3 November 2022, when the holders of private pilot licences-aeroplane, airship, helicopter and powered-lift, remote pilot licences-aeroplane, airship, glider, rotorcraft, powered-lift or free balloon, free balloon pilot licences, glider pilot licences and air traffic controller licences have passed their 50th birthday, the period of validity specified in 1.2.5.2 should be further reduced to 12 months
+(a) A medical certificate will be issued to any person who meets the medical requirements prescribed in this Subpart, based on medical examination and evaluation of the applicant's history and condition.

+- (i) The issue of the Class 1 medical certificate may be specifically delegated to an DAME as specified in 2.13.1.3 (b)(2) - (ii) The issue of Class 2 and 3 medical certificates may be delegated to any authorised DAME as specified in 2.13.1.3(b)(1) - (b) Each person to be issued a medical certificate shall undergo a medical examination based on the physical and mental requirements contained in this Subpart. - (4) Any person who does not meet the medical requirements of this Subpart may apply for the discretionary issuance of a certificate under 2.13.1.3 - (5) Validity: - (a) The validity period of the medical certificate shall be: - (i) Class 1 12 months; - (ii) Class 2 24 months - (iii) Class 3 24 months. - (b) Based on the age of the applicant on the date of the medical assessment, the period of validity shall be reduced to- - 6 months, following their 60th birthday, for airline transport and commercial pilots exercising privileges in multi-crew commercial air transport carrying passengers; - (ii) 6 months, following their 40th birthday, for airline transport and commercial pilots exercising privileges in single- crew commercial air transport carrying passengers; - (iii) 6 months, following their 60th birthday, for airline transport and commercial pilots continuing to exercise privileges in general aviation; - (iv) 12 months, following their 50th birthday, for private pilots (aeroplane, airship, helicopter and powered-lift) and Air Traffic Controllers. - (v) 12 months, following their 50th birthday, for remote pilot licences (aeroplane, airship, glider, rotorcraft, powered-lift or free balloon), free balloon pilot licences, glider pilot licences